GrimmReaper1O1/questionnaire_comercial/README.md

 students via automatically generated passwords of a length of 8 characters.
 Administrators passwords may only be reset by the super user administrators.
 Viewers and the lesser administrators may not alter any other admin password.

+Setting up the website
+There is a file to follow in regards to setting up a Rocky Linux Server system but I'm no security expert I take no responsibility should anything go wrong, it's up to you whether you use it and I'm yet to fully test it.
+You will need the following files... questionnaire_11.zip questionnaire.sql and vendor.zip these must be extracted into the www directory in var on the root directory otherwise known as /var/www after setting up a rocky linux server.
+You will need to utilize some form of software to create the database questionnaire via that name and the command create database questionnaire can be entered into sql command. sqlcmd -S localhost -U <your username possibly sa> -P <your password> you can access sql command if you installed it with that command. create database questionnaire <press enter>
+go <press enter>
+exit <press enter>
+The next command will install the sql file in the database previously created.
+Please be aware you shouldn't use sa unless it's on your schools local netork.
+If you log in with microsoft management studio you can change the login details or dbeaver or some other application.
+Don't know how to do it with commands at this stage. but this will get you running.
+If you are in a school and not online with this site you should be behind a firewall and it might be safe enough.
+Otherwise all that is at risk is the data and you should backup your system when it's filled and periodically.
+Again I'm no expert in setting up an SQL server please seek a professional if it matters.

+sqlcmd -S localhost -U <your username possibly sa> -P <your password> -i questionnaire.sql The project is meant for schools and to be run on a local area network or not for profits.

+After this you should be good to run the system.

 There is now an sql file to install the database and get the system up and running rather easily.
 I apologize about the previous method.
 It was a means to an end but was an erronious way of doing things due to a lack of funding nor understanding of opensource database management tools.
 Please be aware although the system is functional it still needs foreighn keys to delete things but placeholders are mostly functional.

+A bit about the website.
+There are administrative functions and a library, which if within a class will limit the shown books to the class.
+You can alter or fill out the questionnaire in the administrative functions, but a subject must be taken down.
+There is also a way to quickly learn multiplication or at least utilize the times tables for cementation.
+There are three levels of administrative users to primarily protect students confidential information.
+One is like the administrative assistant who can fill out quesitonnaires only.
+Another can view the recorded test results and search for students given they know their email or name.
+The last is all access.
+There is also an area where books can be uploaded and a style system to update the style of the page.

+The introduction to subjects page is configured for video, audio, and image or qpendix entries via the use of the administrative pages.

+A bit about the questionnaire and how to fill it.
 The questionnaire is built to utilize a theory of memory, which allows for the cementation of memory via its usage to answer questions.
 Knowledge learnt from the subject page is thus utilized to answer a series of quesitons based on such knowledge.